Swim Club Blog: Variety is nice, but not necessarily better

-The issue with variety is that when you only have an hour to spare, by the time you've factored in some drills, some variety and a collection of swimming toys which fasten to your hands, elbows and feet, whilst an electronic gadget beeps into your ear.... there isn't actually much time left for swimming.
+The issue with variety during a swim session is that when you only have an hour to spare, by the time you've factored in some drills, some variety and a collection of swimming toys which fasten to your hands, elbows and feet, whilst an electronic gadget beeps into your ear.... there isn't actually much time left for swimming.
 Triathlon coaches love 'technique work' and 'drills' and they often prioritise these over conditioning.
-Interestingly, my swimmer friends also comment on this as their background was quite the opposite.